MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

     - `inline variable` the `totalAmount` temp at `print` method
     - remove `totalAmount` temp variable
     - rename internal methods local variables to `result`
+  - `split phase` to decouple the calculation from the rendering to pave the way through `HTML` implementation
+    - `extract method` called `renderPlainText` text rendering